tobyhodges/genome-mining-workshop-workbench/index.md

 > ## Getting Started
 >
 > This lesson assumes that learners have no prior experience with the tools covered in the workshop.
-> However, learners are expected to have some familiarity with biological concepts,
+> However, learners are expected to be familiar with biological concepts,
-> including the concepts of prokariotic genome, biosynthetic gene cluster and metabolite.
+> including the concepts of prokaryotic genome, biosynthetic gene cluster, and metabolite.
 > Participants should bring their own laptops and plan to participate actively.
 >
 {: .prereq}